maziac/DeZog/design/AddingNewAssemblers.md

 To make it even more complicated there exist two modes when parsing a list file:
 1. ListFile-Mode: The list file is the source.
 I.e. when stepping through a program the list file itself is shown and you are stepping through the list file no matter from what sources the list file was generated
-2. Sources-Mode: The list file is used to find the association between the source files (your assembler files) with the step addresses.
-When you step through the code you step through your source files.
+2. Sources-Mode: In this mode, the list file is used to associate source files (assembler files) with step addresses.
+When you step through the code, you step through your source (asm) files.

 The mode is determined by the "srcDirs" launch.json parameter.
-This is an array which contains the directories where source file can be located.
+This is an array which contains the directories where source files (asm) can be located.
 If the array has length 0 (is empty) ListFile-Mode is assumed.
 If directories are given Sources-Mode is assumed.

 # Process

-The way this information is extracted is a 2 step process:
+The way the information is extracted is a 2 step process:
 1. The list file is analyzed.
 	- Labels (normal and EQU) are extracted
 	- An array is created which holds for each address: